GuardBear2/SIEM/src/engine/tools/engine-suite/README.md

 - `pip3`
 -`tools/engine-suite` package.

-To install navigate where the Wazuh repository folder is located and run:
+To install navigate where the GuardBear repository folder is located and run:
 ```
 pip3 install tools/engine-suite
 ```